COVID-19 Prevention Non-Emergency Regulations

 - Q: What are the testing requirements in the COVID-19 Prevention regulations?

-A: With respect to testing, the COVID-19 Prevention regulations requires an employer to:- Offer testing at no cost and during paid time:
+A: With respect to testing, the COVID-19 Prevention regulations require an employer to:- Offer testing at no cost and during paid time:

-- During an outbreak, to all employees within an exposed group, at least once a week, except for employees who were not at work during the relevant period and symptom-free employees who recently recovered from COVID-19 (returned cases).
-Employees who are not tested within 3-5 days after a close contact must be excluded from the workplace until the return to work requirements for COVID-19 cases in are met.
-Please see the CDPH Isolation & Quarantine section of this FAQ for information on when COVID-19 cases may return to work.
+- During an outbreak, make COVID-19 testing available to all employees within the exposed group, at least once a week, except for employees who were not at work during the relevant period and symptom-free employees who recently recovered from COVID-19 (returned cases).
+Employees who refuse to test and have symptoms, with or without a fever, must be excluded until at least 24 hours have passed from the onset of symptoms.
+Employees may return when 24 hours have passed with no fever, without the use of fever reducing medications, and symptoms are mild and improving.

 - Provide testing in a manner that ensures employee confidentiality.